 Also, this lamp blinks red when the battery is critically low, while the speaker is playing.

-But if it was powered up, then the status lamp returns to the state it was in prior to the start of speaker charging, either blinking or steady white glow.
+But if it is running, then the status lamp returns to the state it was in prior to charging.
+It would be either blinking or glowing steady white.

 The USB-C Power Input Port